From bartering to begging for relief, struggling Americans confront April rent

 “We went from ‘How are we going to survive?’ to ‘This will be fine, we’re going to make it through,’” Adam Cornelius said.

 Others have found creative ways of making the rent.
-Ryan Henry Ward, a Seattle artist whose murals appear all over the city, saw his normally busy spring season screech to a halt as the pandemic shut down schools, restaurants and shops.
+Ryan Henry Ward, an artist whose murals appear all over Seattle, saw his normally busy spring season screech to a halt as the pandemic shut down schools, restaurants and shops.

 He wrote his landlord a letter explaining his situation.
-His landlord replied with a proposition: create some murals for his properties, and Ward would receive monthly payments that he could use to pay his rent.
+His landlord replied with a proposition: create some murals for his properties, and Ward would receive monthly payments.

 “When he let me know, I cried.
 I just bawled.
 I didn’t know I was holding it in,” said Ward, 44, who has also set up a mural-for-food arrangement with a restaurant.

-Since their doors shut a day before St. Patrick’s Day, they have lost an estimated $70,000 in revenue compared to last year, Jenny Nugent said.
+Since their doors shut a day before St. Patrick’s Day, they have lost an estimated $70,000 in revenue, Jenny Nugent said.
 The bar is scraping by on takeout orders, which is enough to pay a dishwasher and a cook and cover some basic expenses – but the rent is too much.

 “It’s either pay the rent or make payroll,” she said.